 Principles of menu planning, designing and pricing.
 Control of food and beverage products during purchasing, receiving, storing and issuing.
 Labor control principles.
 Control of revenue during sale.
 Food and beverage segment overview.
 293 Cooperative Education for Business Students Fall, Spring.
 1(1-0) A student may earn a maximum of 3 credits in all enrollments for this course.
-Interdepartmental with Accounting and Economics and Finance and Management and Marketing and Supply Chain Management.
-Administered by Marketing and Supply Chain Management.
+Interdepartmental with Accounting and Economics and Finance and Management and Supply Chain Management.
+Administered by Supply Chain Management.
 R: Approval of department.
-Integration of pre-professional educational employment experiences in industry and government with knowledge and processes taught in the student's academic program.
-Educational employment assignment approved by the Department of Marketing and Supply Chain Management.
+SA: MSC 293 Integration of pre-professional educational employment experiences in industry and government with knowledge and processes taught in the student's academic program.
+Educational employment assignment approved by the Department of Supply Chain Management.
 302 Hospitality Managerial Accounting Fall, Spring.
-3(3-0) P: ACC 201 and (CSE 101 or concurrently) and STT 201 and HB 100 R: Open only to juniors or seniors in the Hospitality Business major.
-SA: HRI 302 Principles of managerial accounting applied to hospitality enterprises.
-Topics include financial statements, forecasting methods, internal control, and ethics.
-307 Hospitality Human Resources Fall, Spring, Summer.
-3(3-0) P: HB 100 and HB 105 and HB 201 RB: Completion of Level I internship.
-R: Open only to juniors or seniors in The School of Hospitality Business Human resource management and interpersonal skills in the hospitality industry.
+3(3-0) P: (ACC 201 and (CSE 101 or concurrently)) and (STT 200 or STT 201 or STT 315) RB: HB 100 or concurrently R: Open to juniors or seniors in the Hospitality Business major.
+Principles of managerial accounting applied to hospitality enterprises.
+Topics include financial statements, forecasting methods, internal control, and ethics 307 Hospitality Human Resources Fall, Spring, Summer.
+3(3-0) P: HB 105 and HB 201 RB: (HB 100) and Completion of Level I internship.
+R: Open to juniors or seniors in the School of Hospitality Business niors in the School of Hospitality Business.
+Human resource management and interpersonal skills in the hospitality industry.
 Managing in a culturally diverse workplace.
 311 Hospitality Finance Fall, Spring, Summer.
 3(3-0) P: HB 302 R: Open only to Hospitality Business majors.
 Not open to students with credit in FI 201 or FI 311 or FI 320.
 Optimal management of a hospitality firm's assets and financing requirements.
-Analysis of financial statements, financial markets, risk, valuation, shortterm and long-term financing and investment.
-Casino Operations and Management 320 Fall of even years.
+Analysis of financial statements, financial markets, risk, valuation, short-term and long-term financing and investment.
+320 Casino Operations and Management Fall of even years.
 3(3-0) P: HB 210 R: Open only to students in the Hospitality Business major.
 Practices and problems associated with casino management.
 Staffing, security, protection of table games, and control.
-Club Operations and Management 321 Spring of odd years.
-3(3-0) P: HB 100 and HB 105 R: Open only to students in the Hospitality Business major.
+321 Club Operations and Management Spring of odd years.
+3(3-0) P: HB 105 RB: HB 100 R: Open to students in the Hospitality Business major.
 SA: HB 211 Club operations and management.
 City, country, vacht, and athletic clubs.